 - 2. Only the school nurse is authorized to decide whether a pupil should go home on grounds of sickness. - 3.
-A pupil who wishes to be excused lessons must bring a written excuse from their parents, in the case of one or

-- 4. The school may require a medical certificate if a student is absent from a pre-announced exam. - 5.
+A pupil who wishes to be excused lessons must bring a written excuse from their parents, in the case of one or two lessons, or a medical certificate for a longer period. - 4.
+The school may require a medical certificate if a student is absent from a pre-announced exam. - 5.
 In addition we refer expressly to article 30 of general school regulations of the European school.
 We would like to remind parents that additional holidays are not allowed.
 We request that holidays only be taken according to those on the school calendar.

-Please inform the school nurse, Ms Ebert (tel.
+Please inform the school nurse, Ms Molloy (tel.
 6800923) of any health problems (e.g. asthma, diabetes, hearing or sight problems, medicines taken regularly etc.).
 Please inform the nurse if you child has an infectious illness or head lice.
 All information is treated confidentially